williaz/TechRefresher/Core_Spring.md

 ### How are you going to create a new instance of an ApplicationContext?
 - new AnnotationConfigApplicationContext(MyConfiguration.class);
 - new AnnotationConfigWebApplicationContext()
+  - listener-class: The Spring ContextLoaderListener creates the root Spring web application context of a web application.
+  - servlet: DispatcherServlet

 ### Can you describe the lifecycle of a Spring Bean in an ApplicationContext?
 - the bean is instantiated (if it is not a pre-instantiated singleton),